Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 November 2025 15.38.28 UTC
+- WIB: Selasa, 25 November 2025 16.33.01 UTC
-- WITA: Selasa, 25 November 2025 16.38.28 UTC
+- WITA: Selasa, 25 November 2025 17.33.01 UTC
-- WIT: Selasa, 25 November 2025 17.38.28 UTC
+- WIT: Selasa, 25 November 2025 18.33.01 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: inspirational
+Kategori: success